apblack/GraceInPharo/Grace-Scope.package/GraceInterfaceScope.class/README.md

 I represent an iterface scope, that is, a set of methods.
-Thus, I also represent the methods in analyseForLinks: interface type.
+Thus, I also represent the methods in an interface type.